LethalMaus/AndroidSecurityTraining/README.md

 Tips
 - For the pinning lab, you can temporarily add a mitmproxy pin to the `CertificatePinner` (see comments in `SecureNetworkHelper.kt`) to observe how pinning allows or blocks interception.
 - For CT mode (`PIN_MODE = "ct"`), no pins are enforced in code; rely on platform trust and Network Security Config with Certificate Transparency enabled.
-Interception should typically fail even with the user CA installed.
+Interception should typically fail unless the user CA is installed.

 ## Build variants (how this project is organized)
 - Two flavor dimensions in `app/build.gradle.kts`: